 Whilst an appraisal can be used to make sure that the worker is performing well, there are many benefits.
 They are a way employers can review potential, and identify training and career planning to help the progression of the worker.
 They can also help employers to set financial reward incentives for a worker’s performance.

 It is important to realise that workplace appraisals are a ‘two-way’ conversation.
-They’re simply not about an employer telling you what you are doing well and where you need to improve or what you are doing badly but also an opportunity for you to tell your employer how you think you’re doing and to suggest ways in which the company can help you to fulfil your potential even more.
+They’re not about an employer telling you what you are doing well and where you need to improve.
+They are also an opportunity for you to tell your employer how you think you’re doing.
+You can use the appraisal process to suggest ways in which the company can help you with your personal development.

-Workplace appraisals can also provide human resources with information for succession planning purposes, i.e. to identify suitable candidates for promotion and for providing them with knowledge to enable them to make additional training available to some workers and increase their skills base also as a result.
+Workplace appraisals can also provide human resources with information for staff planning purposes.
+For example, to identify candidates for promotion.
+They can also be used to plan for providing them with additional training, and increase their skills base as a result.

 Who Should be Appraised?

 The answer is ideally everyone, managers too!

 In the past most appraisals were carried out in the ‘white collar’ sector.
 However, it soon became obvious that ‘blue collar’ workers also wanted to receive feedback on training and job progression.
 Nowadays, most companies have some kind of appraisal structure in place.
 These can be formal or informal, probably due to the blurring of the lines between what is a white or blue collar worker these days.